ept/blog/drafts/accounting.md

 <p><a href="/2011/03/accounting2.dot.png">
   <img src="/2011/03/accounting2.dot.png" width="550" alt="Graph representation of accounts">
 </a></p>

+Hopefully pretty self-explanatory so far.
+Money flows in the direction of the arrows.

 Hungry once again, you go to the taqueria and buy a Super Burrito for $8 on the credit card.
 Now we could create another node for the taqueria, but this is starting to get messy -- we